TPM-Based Certificates for AAMW and SSL/TLS

 The device loads the certificate and the private key handle against the TPM based certificate ID, referred as

-certificate ID, from your device's local certificate list.
-To view the TPM-based certificate ID, referred asidev-id
+idev-idcertificate ID, from your device's local certificate list.
+To view the TPM-based certificate ID, referred asidev-id, use theshow security pki node-local local-certificate certificate-id idev-idcommand. -

 You should not use the command

-Applications such as the AAMW detection (AAMWD) using Juniper ATP Cloud on SRX Series Firewall must use the TPM burnt-in certificate for all its device identification and authentication instead of conventional certificates.
-This helps to establish a secure client authenticated SSL connection with the cloud server using the new TPM certificate.
-This applies to both control and data plane (SSL-I)/TLS connections established by AAMWD.
-The cloud server confirms the authenticity of TPM private key using TPM public key that is shared in SSL handshake.
+Applications such as the AAMW using Juniper ATP Cloud on firewall must use the TPM burnt-in certificate for all its device identification and authentication instead of conventional certificates.
+The feature helps to establish a secure client authenticated SSL connection with the cloud server using the new TPM certificate.
+This applies to both control and data plane (SSL-I)/TLS connections established by AAMW.
+The cloud server confirms the authenticity of TPM private key using TPM public key that the client shares during the SSL handshake.
 The device identification information is part of the shared TPM certificate.

-When you configure SSL-Initiation (SSL-I) profile, there's a requirement on PKID side to load the TPM certificate and private key handle on start/restart against a certain certificate ID.
+When you configure SSL-Initiation (SSL-I) profile, there's a requirement on the pkid side to load the TPM certificate and private key handle on start/restart against a certain certificate ID.
 You can use this certificate to configure the SSL-I profile.
-This certificate can be used by AAMWD for TLS connections.
-SSL-I need changes on data plane side to use TPM chip for sign/verify purpose for AAMWD TLS connections.
+This certificate can be used by AAMW for TLS connections.
+SSL-I need changes on data plane side to use TPM chip for sign/verify purpose for AAMW TLS connections.
 SSL-I provide the SSL client functionality to ATP Cloud with client authentication.
 SSL-I mode needs to be supported with TPM certificate/private key.
 Earlier, SSL-I use the file system local certificate and private key.

 -